 STEP 3: Learn how to say “no thanks” to unpaid work.

 I know what you’re thinking: I never take on unpaid work!
 But if you really think about it, you probably spend a lot of your work hours doing work you’re not being compensated for.
+Learning to say no might feel uncomfortable at first, but is crucial in order to protect your energy.
 This might include…